pikaju/kosame/README.md

     );
 }
 ```

 This means declaring your schema may be as simple as copying a `pg_dump` into the Kosame macro.
-However, to force consistency, all SQL keywords must be lowercase.
+However, to enforce consistency, all SQL keywords must be lowercase.
 Kosame has a basic SQL expression parser, which allows you to define the `default` expression of a column.

 ### Column aliases and type overrides

-If you are not happy with the name your column has in your database schema or want to refer to it by a different name in Rust, you can use a column alias:
+If you want to refer to a database column by a different name in Rust, you can use a column alias:

 ```rust
 kosame::table! {
     create table my_table (